wirshingh/spades-hydra-loop/README.md

 1. SAMPLEDIR_TRM="path to trimmed reads"

-   Afteer the '=' paste the full path the trimmed reads directory.
+   Afteer the '=' paste the full path to the trimmed reads directory.

 3. SAMPLEDIR_BASE="path to base project directory"